-The stereotypical image of the Arctic is a windswept, barren, icy plain filled with nothing but snow and ice.
-This isn’t wrong, there is definitely barren snow and ice a plenty up there, but it’s also not the whole story.
-The Arctic is also full of animals, and at least 4 million people.
-These people sometimes live in little frontier villages, but others make their homes in cities, attend their universities, watch their football teams play and do other general city things.
-This week we’ll take a look at why there are few cities in the Arctic and some of the difficulties attached with living there, and then at how some of the ones that are there have managed to survive, or even thrive!
+The stereotypical image of the Arctic is a windswept, barren, frosty plain filled with nothing but snow and ice.
+This isn’t wrong, there is definitely barren snow and ice a-plenty up there, but it’s also not the whole story.
+The Arctic is full of animals, and home to least 4 million people.
+These people sometimes live in little frontier villages, but others make their homes in cities, attend their universities, watch their football teams play and do other, general city things.
+This week we’ll take a look at why there are few cities in the Arctic and some of the difficulties attached with living there, alongside exploring how some of the ones that are there have managed to survive, or even thrive!

 Why there are few cities

 Historically cities have often sprung up in places based on the surrounding environment.
-Perhaps this is on the coast, as it provides near access to fishing and shipping (especially back in the day before air travel when ships provided access to the world).
-Perhaps it was near good farm land so the cities could host markets to sell the food, or in the bend of a river that would provide a good natural defence to protect one group from another group they were warring with.
-Perhaps these communities sprang up because of a specific business, whether it was the coal mines in North East England or gold panning areas near Fairbanks, Alaska.
+Perhaps this is on the coast, as it provides access to fishing and shipping (especially back in the day before air travel, when ships provided a link to the rest of the world).
+Perhaps it was near good farm land so the cities could host markets to sell the food grown, or in the bend of a river that would provide a good natural defence to protect one group from another group they were warring with.
+Perhaps these communities sprang up because of a mineral resource like coal or silver.

 Settlements in the Arctic have also been connected to resources, though perhaps slightly differently than mentioned so far.
-Historically indigenous communities have often been found near the coast because of access to fishing, and these have been somewhat settled communities.
+Historically Indigenous communities have often resided near the coast because of access to fishing, and these have been somewhat settled communities.
 Inland resources have been a bit scarcer in winter, as farming is very difficult in that climate and the animals people hunt would migrate, so inland communities had to remain small and mobile to survive.
 Of course, this is a broad generalisation, but it shows some of the reasons why many northern communities are small.
-However, as I said the Arctic does have cities, so what caused them to be created and survive?
+However, the Arctic does have cities, so what caused them to be created and survive?
 Let’s take a look at some of these cities…

-Thanks to the Gulf Stream, the west coast of Norway is actually a little warmer than many other places at the same latitude.
+Thanks to the Gulf Stream, the west coast of Norway is actually a littlequite a bit warmer than many other places at the same latitude.
 Here you can find the major Arctic city of Tromsø, home to 68,000 people.
-Tromsø (pronounced Troms-uh) was historically very small, first being home to the indigenous Saami people many thousands of years ago who fished there.
-It was occupied by a Norse chieftain in the Middle Ages as an outpost of Norway which defended the rest of the country from the north against what then belonged to Russia.
+Tromsø (pronounced Troms-uh) was historically very small, first being home to the Indigenous Saami many thousands of years ago who fished there.
+It was then occupied by a Norse chieftain in the Middle Ages as an outpost of Norway which defended the rest of the country from the north against what was then part of Russia.

-The most northerly city in Russia is Norilsk at over 69o North.
+The most northerly city in Russia is Norilsk at a latitude of over 69o.
 It is home to a permanent population of around 175,000 people but this rises to 220,000 people when the temporary population is included.
 To build a city in this very harsh part of Siberia, which is covered in permafrost and with average winter temperatures down to -35 °C (-31 °F), though it can get a lot colder, would seem completely mad and something no one would want to do.
-Well, the majority of people who built it actually didn’t want to do it.
-Norilsk was largely built by forced labour when Russia was still the Soviet Union, using labour from their Gulag system in the early 1900s.
-To give you an idea of really how tough it was, during the existence of the work camp there from 1935-1956, 16,806 prisoners died whilst constructing the city.
+Well, the majority of people who built it actually didn’t want to do it… Norilsk was largely built by forced labour when Russia was still the Soviet Union, using labour from their Gulag system in the early 1900s.
+To give you an idea of really how tough it was, during the existence of the enforced work camp there from 1935-1956, 16,806 prisoners died whilst constructing the city.